FEMessage/el-data-table/README-en.md

 DELETE /api/v1/users/:id
 ```

-You only need to use the following code to complete the CRUD function
+Then only need to use the following code to complete the CRUD function

 ```html
 <template>